 Professional Development Opportunities

 The school has an enviable reputation with regard to the professional development available to all staff and for its performance management systems.
-There is a team of experience staff dedicated to this aspect of the school’s work.
-As a Training School since 2001, professional development extends beyond the school and staff are involved in a number of initiatives both locally and nationally.
+There is a team of experienced staff dedicated to this aspect of the school’s work.
+As a Training School since 2001, and a Teaching School since 2011, professional development extends beyond the school and staff are involved in a number of initiatives both locally and nationally.

-There is a strong tradition over the last fifteen years for creating wider opportunities for staff, at any level, to take on professional development responsibilities for one year to support the School Development Plan, Specialist School Status or Training School targets.
-The most recent of these is the introduction of Associate Assistant Headteacher posts attached to each of the teams within the Leadership Team.
+There is a strong tradition over the last fifteen years for creating wider opportunities for staff, at any level, to take on professional development responsibilities for one year to support the School Development Plan or Teaching School targets.

-The school has invested in a member of staff who works within the Excellent Teacher framework to support primarily NQTs and teachers new to the school.
-There are also three Advanced Skills Teachers, who along with their outreach work, support the professional development of colleagues within the school.
+The school has invested in a Personnel Team who support NQTs/RQTs and teachers new to the school.
+There are also two Advanced Skills Teachers, who along with their outreach work, support the professional development of colleagues within the school.

 The school, as an Accredited Provider for Initial Teacher Training provides scope for all staff to lead academic professional studies and for colleagues to involve themselves in a range of mentoring roles.
 These opportunities are further enhanced by our status as an International School.